How To Grow and Reconnect After Abandonment

 Abandonment and Abuse

 Abandonment causes undeserved and inappropriate pain and suffering.
 Even if abandonment happens because someone is mentally “checked out” (rather than harming or neglecting you out of malice or cruelty), the hurt caused by abandonment is a type of abuse.
-It’s important that you do whatever you can to get help as soon as possible if you see any signs of abandonment in your relationships.
+It’s important for you to get help as soon as possible.

 Reconnect and Renew